El Roi - God sees me.

 Hagar - Sarah's (Abraham's wife) servant - gave God this name after she ran away from Sarah.
 She was distraught, emotional, and pregnant.
 God promised her things would work out for her and her son if she returned to Sarah.
 Hagar clearly had special moment with God because in giving him this name I believe she was saying, 'You understand me.
 You see the full spectrum of my life experience - you know and perceive me.
 Thank you for seeing me and my predicament and meeting me where I'm at.'

 I was personally encouraged when this story and name El Roi was re-illuminated for me again this year.
 Honestly, for the impact its had on me, 'personally encouraged' sounds weak.
 God sees/perceives/recognizes me - every part of my life.
 He knows where I've been, all my past experiences, my current situation, when I feel overlooked or ignored or taken advantage of, and all my foibles, faults, frailties, fickleness, and fears.
 He groks the entire context of my life, understands who I am, the promise of my life, my potential, and wants to encourage me, too.
 Remembering this is an immense comfort for me.

 Nathanael had a similar experience the first time he met Jesus.
 In an instance he flip-flopped from being super skeptical to being a completely sold out, convinced follower of Jesus after Jesus said '...I saw you under the fig tree...' at the end of John chapter 1.
 What would make Nathanael do such an about face?
-Like his Father, Jesus truly sees.
+Like his Father, Jesus truly sees and people recognize that.